Sakura Shrimp

-There are two types of sakura shrimp fishing: spring fishing (late March to early June) and fall fishing (late October to late December), which are landed at Yui Port (Shizuoka City) and Oigawa Port (Yaizu City).
+The shrimp fishing seasons occur twice a year: spring (late March to early June) and autumn (late October to late December).
+Fresh catches are brought to shore at Yui Port in Shizuoka City and Oigawa Port in Yaizu City.

 Related videos